San Diego visits Ejim and Gonzaga

 Spokane, Washington; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Gonzaga plays San Diego after Yvonne Ejim scored 29 points in Gonzaga’s 81-53 win over the Pepperdine Waves.
+BOTTOM LINE: Gonzaga hosts San Diego after Yvonne Ejim scored 29 points in Gonzaga’s 81-53 win against the Pepperdine Waves.

 The Bulldogs have gone 7-2 in home games.
-Gonzaga is the WCC leader with 36.0 rebounds per game led by Ejim averaging 8.7.
+Gonzaga ranks second in the WCC with 11.3 offensive rebounds per game led by Ejim averaging 3.4.

-The Toreros have gone 0-10 against WCC opponents.
-San Diego is 3-4 when it turns the ball over less than its opponents and averages 16.9 turnovers per game.
+The Toreros are 0-10 in WCC play.
+San Diego has a 1-2 record in games decided by less than 4 points.

-Gonzaga averages 7.3 made 3-pointers per game, 2.2 more made shots than the 5.1 per game San Diego gives up.
-San Diego has shot at a 40.2% clip from the field this season, 0.5 percentage points less than the 40.7% shooting opponents of Gonzaga have averaged.

-The Bulldogs and Toreros face off Thursday for the first time in WCC play this season.
+Gonzaga is shooting 44.4% from the field this season, 1.8 percentage points higher than the 42.6% San Diego allows to opponents.
+San Diego averages 2.9 made 3-pointers per game this season, 4.3 fewer made shots on average than the 7.2 per game Gonzaga allows.

-TOP PERFORMERS: Allie Turner is shooting 41.8% from beyond the arc with 2.8 made 3-pointers per game for the Bulldogs, while averaging 13 points and four assists.
-Ejim is shooting 53.2% and averaging 22.6 points over the past 10 games.
+TOP PERFORMERS: Allie Turner is averaging 13 points and four assists for the Bulldogs.
+Ejim is averaging 22.6 points and 8.8 rebounds while shooting 53.2% over the past 10 games.

-Lauren McCall averages 1.3 made 3-pointers per game for the Toreros, scoring 6.5 points while shooting 32.5% from beyond the arc.
-Truitt Reilly is shooting 46.5% and averaging 12.2 points over the past 10 games.
+Truitt Reilly is averaging 11.4 points and 6.9 rebounds for the Toreros.
+Lauren McCall is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulldogs: 8-2, averaging 70.9 points, 37.5 rebounds, 17.1 assists, 7.0 steals and 3.3 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 62.1 points per game.